jcodog/mailchannels/README.md

 ### Errors

-Non-success responses raise `MailChannelsError`, exposing the HTTP status and any parsed response body to streamline troubleshooting.
+Non-success responses raise `MailChannelsError`, exposing the HTTP status, status text, request identifier, retry hints, headers, and the parsed or raw response body.
+Advanced callers can construct the error manually with `MailChannelsErrorOptions` when wrapping lower-level utilities.

 ## Footnotes